Soccer Rules - 7v7

 Jerseys are available for use at the playing location.
 Teams are not required to bring their own.

 A goalkeeper must wear colors which distinguish himself or herself from other players and the officials.

-Prior to noon on the start date, a team must have at least eight players confirmed on its’ IMLeagues roster.
-Teams that fail to do so will have two sportsmanship points deducted from its’ first regular season game.
+Prior to noon of the season start, a team must have at least seven players confirmed on its IMLeagues roster.
+Teams that fail to do so will have two sportsmanship points deducted from its first regular season game.

-Seven (7) players on the field may have no more than four (4) players of one gender identity on the field.
+Mixed gender teams may not have more than four players of one gender on the field

 A player must check in at the halfway line with an official before the substitution is made.
 Substitutions may occur only: